alexkappa/application-template-grpc/README.md

 This package should include a `echo.proto` detailing the protocol buffer definition of the service as well as any necessary gRPC gateway options to expose the service as an HTTP handler as well.

-It should also contain an instruction to compile the protocol buffer definition to `*.go` and `*.swagger.json` files.
+It should also contain an instruction to compile the protocol buffer definition to `*.pb.go`, `*.pb.gw.go` and `*.swagger.json` files.
 The convention is to add the following code into a `echo.go` file in the same package.

 ```Go
 //go:generate bash ../../scripts/protoc.sh *.proto